Skip to main content

 Trina Baker, USA, English (12 min)

-Ball Lightning follows the story of Gusta, a refugee who fled Soviet run East Germany after the end of WWII and immigrated to the United States in the 1960s.
-The story is told through the eyes of the surrogate daughter that she raised after she was forced to give away her own infant daughter as the iron curtain rose.
-Gusta serves as an example of survival, kindness and the fortitude of human resilience.
-The film is dedicated to her lost daughter, Esther, a reminder that the children separated from families because of war are never forgotten by those who love them.
+Gusta was a refugee who fled East Germany and immigrated to the United States in the 1960s.
+This story is told through the eyes of the surrogate daughter that she raised after she was forced to give away her own infant daughter as the iron curtain rose.

 Yves et Ses Bonsaïs